antoniacatrinel/Life-After-School-Console-App-CPP/README.md

 # Life After School Console Application

+**GUI** version of the app can be found at https://github.com/antoniacatrinel/Life-After-School-GUI-App-CPP

 Lectures, seminars and labs ... school in general must be taken seriously; BUT so must be your social life and leisure time.
 To manage the latter and be always informed about the interesting events happening in your city you will implement a software application.
 The application can be used in two modes: administrator and user.
 When the application is started, it will offer the option to choose the mode.

 **Administrator mode:** The application will have a database which holds all the interesting events in your area.
 You must be able to update the database, meaning: add a new event, delete an event and update the information of an event.
 Each **Event** has a `title`, a `description`, a `date and time`, a `number of people` who are going and a `link` towards the online resource containing the event.
 The administrators will also have the option to see all the events in the database.\